-The Center for Court Innovation has received numerous national prizes for its work to advance justice reform, including the Peter F. Drucker Prize for Non-profit Innovation and the Innovations in American Government Award.
+The Center for Court Innovation has received numerous national prizes for its work to advance justice reform, including the Peter F. Drucker Prize for Non-profit Innovation and the Innovations in American Government Award from Harvard University.

 The Harlem Community Justice Center's Parole Reentry Court was honored in 2015 with a Justi Award by Northpointe for its work to reduce recidivism for recently incarcerated individuals returning to Harlem.
 The Justi Award recognizes organizations for developing programs, practices, and technology initiatives that make the justice system more effective.